 Invite Critical Evaluation of Your Choice

 Ask for their opinions.
-It is a preliminary form of ‘Peer Review’ step that you will go through later in your research.
+It is a preliminary form of ‘Peer Review’ step that you will go through later in your research paper.

 Do not forget to ask the opinion of your guide, mentor, and professor.
 They are the best people to judge whether your topics fit your study goals and the issued instructions and guidelines or not.
 Listen to them carefully and make the necessary modifications in time.